 Coopersburg is a very small borough located in the state of Pennsylvania.
-With a population of 2,421 people and four constituent neighborhoods, Coopersburg is the 545th largest community in Pennsylvania.
+With a population of 2,478 people and four constituent neighborhoods, Coopersburg is the 545th largest community in Pennsylvania.
+Coopersburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Coopersburg real estate is some of the most expensive in Pennsylvania, although Coopersburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Coopersburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Coopersburg is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Coopersburg who work in sales jobs (9.48%), management occupations (9.21%), and office and administrative support (8.66%).
+Coopersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Coopersburg is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Coopersburg who work in office and administrative support (12.50%), food service (9.29%), and sales jobs (8.84%).

 Also of interest is that Coopersburg has more people living here who work in computers and math than 95% of the places in the US.

-Coopersburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Coopersburg doesn't have a public transportation system that people use for their commute.

-In terms of college education, Coopersburg is nearly on par with the US average for all cities of 21.84%: 18.82% of adults 25 and older in Coopersburg have a bachelor's degree or advanced degree.
+The citizens of Coopersburg are slightly better educated than the national average of 21.84% for all cities and towns, with 22.91% of adults in Coopersburg having a bachelor's degree or advanced degree.

 The most common language spoken in Coopersburg is English.
 Other important languages spoken here include Spanish and Hungarian.